GoekeLab/sg-nex-data/README.md

 ## Use Cases and Applications

-You can browse a list of articles using the SG-NEx data in research [here](SGNEx_usecases.md)
+You can browse a list of articles that review or use the SG-NEx data [here](SGNEx_usecases.md).

 ## Data Access Tutorials